-Costa Rica Unplugged (From 26th March 2016) » Review by Connie
+Costa Rica Unplugged (Until August 2016) » Review by Connie

 Costa Rica!!
 Pura Vida!!
 This was a great trip, highly recommend it if you’re seeking adventure and activity at a moderate pace and can handle a few different climates.